 While Buffy was off picking up Xander, Spike was busy at Giles' house.
-Now, although all the Scoobies who hadn't either gone off to LA or joined a top secret military organization (and Xander would contest whether it not Angel could even be counted as a Scooby in the first place) would be surprised that Spike was sticking around, now that they were keeping him tied up, there was a simple reason for it.
+Now, although all the Scoobies who hadn't either gone off to LA or joined a top secret military organization (and Xander would contest whether it not Angel could even be counted as a Scooby in the first place) would be surprised that Spike was sticking around, now that they were no longer keeping him tied up, there was a simple reason for it.

 Firstly, Spike hadn't gone because those blasted demons stole his voice, and he wanted to get it back.
 If he left, who knew when that might happen?
 However, he didn't actually try to get it back, he left Buffy to do that.
 No, Spike was off on a quest of his own.
 And that was all tied into the second reason he hadn't left.